 Objective 1B: Students will be exposed to the current body of knowledge in strategies of psychological inquiry and will be able to identify and apply diverse inquiry strategies to various research questions of relevance to counseling psychology.
-Competencies: To accomplish this objective, students will (1) demonstrate substantial knowledge of and competence in basic quantitative methods and data analysis, research design, and psychological measurement commonly used in the field of psychology; and (2) demonstrate skills in advanced research methods appropriate to conducting their thesis and dissertation research.
+Competencies: To accomplish this objective, students will (1) demonstrate substantial knowledge of and competence in basic quantitative methods and data analysis, research design, and psychological measurement commonly used in the field of psychology; and (2) demonstrate skills in advanced research methods appropriate to conducting their predissertation project and dissertation research.

 Learning Activities Associated with 1B: (1) Students will receive a minimum of 8 semester hours of classroom instruction in quantitative statistical methods and 3 semester hours each of advanced research design, research design issues in counseling psychology, and psychological measurement.
-(2) Students will also participate in research teams during at least the first 2 years of their program of study.
-(3) They will remain engaged in research teams after the initial two years as appropriate, as well as meeting regularly with their primary research advisors and/or other research advisors and consultants as needed.
-(4) Students will obtain additional classroom instruction in statistics or research design as relevant to their thesis or dissertation research (e.g., qualitative research methods).
+(2) All students will also participate in research teams during at least the first 2 years of their program of study and will produce a research product that is of publishable quality.
+This activity is required for students to be advanced to doctoral candidacy.
+(3) Students will remain engaged in research teams after the initial two years as appropriate, as well as meeting regularly with their primary research advisors and/or other research advisors and consultants as needed.
+(4) Students will obtain additional classroom instruction in statistics or research design as relevant to their pre-dissertation research project and dissertation research (e.g., qualitative research methods).

-Assessment Procedures and Expected Outcomes for Competency 1B: After exposure to the current body of knowledge in strategies of psychological inquiry, students will demonstrate knowledge and competence in basic quantitative methods and data analysis, research design, and psychological measurement foundations, and they will demonstrate skill in advanced research methods appropriate to conducting their thesis and dissertation research.
+Assessment Procedures and Expected Outcomes for Competency 1B: After exposure to the current body of knowledge in strategies of psychological inquiry, students will demonstrate knowledge and competence in basic quantitative methods and data analysis, research design, and psychological measurement foundations, and they will demonstrate skill in advanced research methods appropriate to conducting their pre-dissertation project and dissertation research.
 Evaluation of these research competencies occurs in 5 ways.
 First, instructors of required courses evaluate students and assign grades with B- as the minimum level of acceptable performance; otherwise the student must repeat the course.
 Second, certain areas of the written doctoral qualifying examination directly evaluate student performance on this competency.
 Third, sub-part VII of the EPPP assesses applicant knowledge in Research Methods, and the mean score of our graduates taking the exam is compared to that of graduates across counseling psychology programs.
-Fourth, student performance in thesis and dissertation proposal meetings and final oral examinations is evaluated.
+Fourth, student performance on the pre-dissertation project and dissertation is evaluated through review of research proposals, final written products, and/or final oral examinations.
 Fifth, graduates' perceptions of their knowledge and competency in conducting psychological research are assessed.